 The Latest: Pilot says first data from black box very soon

 In this late Monday, Dec.
-26, 2016 photo provided by the Russian Emergency Ministry Press Service, ministry employees lift a fragment of a plane in the Black Sea, outside Sochi, Russia. ... .
+26, 2016 frame grab provided by the Russian Emergency Situations Ministry Press Service, the ministry employees lift a fragment of a plane in the Black Sea, outside Sochi, Russia.

 Comments